Wood gasifier in district heatings | References

 - Here you can download an article about the reference

 The Wäsler family, which owns the sanitation and heating construction firm of the same name, has been operating a local district heating network to heat 13 commercial units and 27 private households in Steinhausen, near Glonn.
-The network is 870 metres long, and is supplied by a biomass CHP with an output of 45 kWel and 120 kWth.
+The network is 870 metres long, and is supplied by a Biomass CHP with an output of 45 kWel and 120 kWth.
 The generated electricity is fed into the public pipe network.
-The biomass CHP operates for around 6,000 hours a year.
+The wood gasifier operates for around 6,000 hours a year.